bbauska/UC-Davis-JS-Basics/readme.md

 Now all we need to do is clean up this script just a little bit, make it a little bit better.
 One way of doing that is to put it in a separate script file.
-For this script, it's short enough, you could leave it at the bottom of the page if you wanted to.
-But just to practice our best practices, let's move this script into a linked file.
+For this script, it&apos;s short enough, you could leave it at the bottom of the page if you wanted to.
+But just to practice our best practices, let&apos;s move this script into a linked file.
 Over here, I could make a new file and call it script.js.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->